arnonram/swade-npc-importer/README.md

 1. The statblock is prased by searching for all supported attributes/traits/items/etc..
     - Any _Additional Stats (Actors)_ which were added through the SWADE System Settings are: searched for, added, and enabled
     - Traits/Item means: skills, Edges, Hindrances, gear, Powers, etc..
-2. Every trait/item is searched for throughout all Item Compendiums in the selected Package ([see Settings](#some-configurations))
+2. Every trait/item is searched for throughout all Item Compendiums in the selected Package (See [NPC Importer Settings](#some-configurations))
 3. If the triat/item is found in a Compendium then it is copied and updated to the Actor; If not found, then a new one will be created for the Actor only (no new compendium entry is created)

 ### Supported Languages